Detection of Synthetic Face Images: Accuracy, Robustness, Generalization: Abstract

 \section{Abstract}

-An experimental study on detecting synthetic face images is presented.
-We collected a dataset, called FF5, of five fake face image generators, including recent diffusion models.
-We find that a simple model trained on a specific image generator can achieve near-perfect accuracy in separating synthetic and real images.
-The model handles common image distortions (reduced resolution, compression) by using data augmentation.
-Moreover, partial manipulations, where synthetic images are blended into real ones by inpainting, are identified and the area of the manipulation is localized by a simple model of YOLO architecture.
-However, the model turned out to be vulnerable to adversarial attacks and does not generalize to unseen generators.
-Failure to generalize to detect images produced by a newer generator also occurs for recent state-of-the-art methods, which we tested on Realistic Vision, a fine-tuned version of StabilityAI's Stable Diffusion image generator.
+An experimental study on synthetic face image detection is presented.
+We introduce FF5, a dataset of five fake face generators, including recent diffusion models.
+A baseline model trained on a specific generator achieves near-perfect accuracy in distinguishing synthetic from real images and handles common distortions (e.g., compression) via data augmentation.
+Additionally, partial manipulations, where synthetic content is blended into real images, can be detected and localized using a YOLO-based model.
+However, the model is vulnerable to adversarial attacks and fails to generalize to unseen generators -- a limitation shared by state-of-the-art methods.
+Testing on Realistic Vision, a fine-tuned version of Stable Diffusion, confirms these challenges.
+Our study provides a quantitative evaluation of key properties and empirical evidence that deepfake detectors primarily learn generator fingerprints embedded in the signal.